Primetalk/SynapseGrid/docs/README.EN.md

 But what if we store the state separately from the component that requires it?
 And then, in the proper time before the function call, the state is evoked and after processing it is put back.

-How to work with state, stored elsewhere?
+How to work with the state, stored elsewhere?
 A function has to accept the current state on input and return the new state value.

 <pre>
 	val helloCount = myContact.[link to variable, where counter state is stored].map({(any, counter) => (counter+1, counter + 1)})